ktor-doc-jp/ktor-doc-jp/servers/autoreload.md

 Consider the following example:

 You can run the application by using either a `build.gradle` or directly within your IDE.
-Executing the main method in the example file, or by executing: `io.ktor.server.netty.DevelopmentEngine.main`.
+Executing the main method in the example file, or by executing: `io.ktor.server.netty.EngineMain.main`.
-DevelopmentEngine using `commandLineEnvironment` will be in charge of loading the `application.conf` file (that is in HOCON format).
+EngineMain using `commandLineEnvironment` will be in charge of loading the `application.conf` file (that is in HOCON format).

 `Main.kt`:
 ```kotlin